What is a vinyl record?

 Sometimes you will hear of something called a double LP.
 These are albums that are pressed on two separate full-length LP vinyl records.
 This can be because an album is more than 10-12 songs or because the artist has chosen to press the vinyl at 45 RPM instead of 33 ⅓ RPM.
 When an album is pressed at 45 RPM it requires more room on the vinyl record itself.

 Conclusion: What’s a Vinyl Record?
+Phonograph Record?

 Vinyl records are a piece of history and a fun item to collect.
 When you purchase a record you get to hold a piece of time-tested technology, sometimes you get to hold a piece of history and you always get an awesome quality piece of art.
-A record creates a quality experience for listeners as the stylus glide through the grooves that can not be replicated.
+A record creates a quality experience for listeners as the stylus glide through the grooves that cannot be replicated.
 There is just something about a record that draws you in.

 To summarize everything, vinyl records are polyvinyl chloride discs with grooves pressed into them that produce sound.
 They come in various sizes, speeds, colors, sound awesome and are highly collectible.